softprops/vs-codeowners/README.md

 ![status bar](statusbar.png)

-* Jump to `CODEOWNERS` file
+* Quick jump to `CODEOWNERS` file

-You can click the status bar item to jump right into the `CODEOWNERS` file
+Find a section of a codebase you'd like to claim ownership over?
+You can click the `CODEOWNERS` status bar item to jump right into the `CODEOWNERS` file to kick off that discussion.

 ## Requirements